natsuhiko/rasqual/README.md

 The order of the samples **MUST** be the same as that in the master VCF.
 Before using the script, please make sure the latest tabix (http://www.htslib.org/doc/tabix.html) is installed in your environment.

 Note that, our script doesn't filter out any AS read by means of QC criteria (depth of coverage, mapping quality, etc.).
 You may also want to filter out some reads a priori, using GATK ASEReadCounter (https://www.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_rnaseq_ASEReadCounter.php).

+## Permutation test

+The permutation test is also implemented in RASQUAL.
+The **-r/--random-permutation** option generates a random permutation for each feature to break the correlation between genotype and total feature count as well as AS counts.